Author: Kate Lucas

 After 2 previous singleton, natural, yoga-filled, water-birthed pregnancies and babies, this fully monitored, medically overdosed, terrifyingly uncertain pregnancy with a caesarean and long term hospital stay, plus NICU and SCN for our premmie babies…sure was a test on our marriage, our strength, our positivity, our emotions, and our ability to look beyond and into the future.

 We made it and will be forever grateful we were lucky enough to be blessed with our miracle twins.

 Today: my “Twirlies” as they are affectionately known, are now 10!
 Double digits (sounds much nicer than double trouble – which they have never been!).
-They are like chalk and cheese and yet they are alike in so many ways.
+My twins are like chalk and cheese and yet they are alike in so many ways.
 They giggle and play all day long…and we struggle to get them to stop chattering in bed each night its permanent slumber party.
-The early years were so hard – with 3 under 3, and a teen as well, and all the feeding and sleepless nights exhausting!
+The early years were so hard – with 3 under 3.
+A teen as well, and all the feeding and sleepless nights exhausting!
 But I found having 2 became even easier in many ways as they got older – they do everything together and are the best of friends!